 What is a 2D CAD Manager?

-CAD stands for Computer Aided Design, and so a 2D CAD Manager is responsible for supervising and training other CAD operators and drafters so that they can prepare drawings for everything to do with buildings.
+CAD stands for Computer Aided Design, so a 2D CAD Manager is responsible for supervising and training other CAD operators and drafters to prepare drawings for everything to do with buildings.

 When we spoke to Sophia about what her job at The CAD Room entailed, she mentioned that it was a very varied role, with lots of liaising with clients involved, as well as looking after her team and also processing for the bigger 2D jobs.